Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-As the \ac{ATC-FWI} algorithm is sensitive to initialization, the less precise distributed traveltime tomography algorithm, could be run for a few iterations to serve as the input for the \ac{ATC-FWI} algorithm, as the distributed traveltime tomography is not sensitive to initialization \cite{Shin2022}.
-Here, we simply use a Gaussian smoothed version of the true velocity model for the initialization of the \ac{ATC-FWI} algorithm.
-Furthermore, we locally stop the \ac{ATC-FWI} algorithm prematurely at each agent if the local cost \eqref{eq:local_cost} increases to avoid divergence of the algorithm, with the averaged cost shown in Figs. \ref{fig:cost} and \ref{fig:costFC}.
+The \ac{ATC-FWI} algorithm requires an adequate initial velocity model.
+To this end, we use a Gaussian smoothed version of the true velocity model.
+In practice, distributed traveltime tomography algorithm from \cite{Shin2022} can be used to obtain a low resolution subsurface reconstruction that serves as an initial model.
+Furthermore, we locally stop the \ac{ATC-FWI} algorithm at each agent if the local cost \eqref{eq:local_cost} increases by any value larger than 0 compared to the local cost of the previous iteration, to avoid divergence of the algorithm.
+Such behavior can arise from errors occurring in the communication between agents.
+Figs. \ref{fig:cost_over_iteration} and \ref{fig:cost_over_iteration_fc} depict the cost of the \ac{ATC-FWI} over the iterations.